Irrational-Encoding-Wizardry/vapoursynth-amogus/README.md

 amogus.Amogus(clip, depth[, range])
 ```
 To make the pattern obvious you can set `depth` to something lower than 8.
 This plugin will then scale the lower bitdepth back to 8, since VapourSynth only supports clips with a bitdepth of 8 or more.
-`range` can be used to force the output range.
-Input range is always derived from the frame properties.
+`range` can be used to force the output color range.
+Input color range is always derived from the frame properties.

 ## Compilation